danielvartan/abnt/README.md

 ## Acknowledgments

+`abnt` is an independent project with no affiliation to the Brazilian Association of Technical Standards ([ABNT](https://www.abnt.org.br/)).

 This project owes its existence to the contributions of dedicated developers from the [`abntTeX`](https://www.abntex.net.br/) community.

 `abnt` brand identity is based on the [ABNT](https://www.abnt.org.br/) brand identity.